List of hospitals in Zambia

 This is a list of hospitals in Zambia.
 The list is not exhaustive.
 You can expand the list by adding referenced content as appropriate.

 Classification

-Hospitals in Zambia are divided into three main categories: (1) Specialist Hospitals (Tertiary Referral Hospitals or Third Level Hospitals) (2) General Hospitals (Provincial Hospitals or Second Level Hospitals) and (3) District Hospitals (First Level Hospitals).
+Hospitals in Zambia are divided into four main categories: Specialist Hospitals (forth Level Hospitals), teaching hospitals (third level hospitals) General Hospitals (Provincial Hospitals or Second Level Hospitals), and District Hospitals (First Level Hospitals).

 Third Level Hospitals

-As of December 2020, there were six Level 3 hospitals in Zambia.
+As of December 2025, there were eight Level 3 hospitals in Zambia.